gabjp/gabjp.github.io/README.md

 # Undergraduate Thesis - MAC0499 - IME/USP

 ## Introduction
 Geometric Deep Learning (GDL) is a subfield of machine learning focused on designing neural network architectures that respect the inherent symmetries and invariances of the data.
-Traditionally, the development of neural network architectures has leaned more toward an empirical craft—driven by trial and error—than a rigorous science.
+Traditionally, the development of neural network architectures has leaned more toward an empirical craft, driven by trial and error.
 GDL aims to provide a mathematical framework that connects architectural design to the underlying mathematical structures of the data domain, guided by inductive biases embedded in the architectures.

 ## Objective
 - **Theoretical Component (Monograph):** To introduce, explain, and illustrate the core concepts of GDL in a clear and accessible way, simplifying and summarizing the foundational work presented in [1].